-- Access.
-Townhomes, duplexes, and triplexes shall comply with all the following standards, to minimize interruption of adjacent sidewalks by driveway entrances, slow traffic, improve appearance of the streets, and minimize paved surfaces for better storm water management. - a.
+- Building Mass Supplemental Standard.
+Within the Residential District, the number and width of consecutively attached townhomes (i.e., with attached walls at property line) shall not exceed 6 units. - Access.
+Townhomes, duplexes, triplexes, and quadplexes shall comply with all the following standards, to minimize interruption of adjacent sidewalks by driveway entrances, slow traffic, improve appearance of the streets, and minimize paved surfaces for better storm water management. - a.
 Garages shall be recessed behind the front elevation (i.e., living area or covered front porch) by a minimum of 4 feet. - b.
 The maximum allowable driveway width facing the street is 12 feet per dwelling unit.
 The maximum combined garage width per unit is 50 percent of the total building width.
-For example, a 24-foot-wide unit may have one 12-foot wide recessed garage facing the street. - c.
+For example, a 24-foot-wide unit may have one 12-foot-wide recessed garage facing the street. - c.
 Two adjacent garages shall share one driveway when individual driveways would otherwise be separated by less than 20 feet (i.e., the width of one on-street parking space).
 When a driveway serves more than one lot, the developer shall record an access and maintenance easement/agreement to benefit each lot, prior to building permit issuance. - 3.
 Common Areas.
 "Common areas" (e.g., landscaping in private tracts, shared driveways, and similar uses) shall be maintained by a homeowner's association or other legal entity.
 A homeowner's association may also be responsible for exterior building maintenance.
 A copy of any applicable covenants, conditions, and restrictions shall be recorded and provided to the city prior to building permit approval.